hamsternipples/nosedocs/noseblog.md

 I started noticing that there is a bit of a pattern to how I transform thought.
 I like to separate the description (detail) from the subject itself. this allows me to be able to begin seeing the subject in its purer form.
 I also like to apply some transformations on the subject (person, body, house, etc.). here are some examples.

-- an easy comparison to make me feel a bit better
+- an easy comparison to make me feel a bit better (liftoff)
   - "I've done dumber things"
   - "it could be worse"
+  - "I'm not the ugliest person in the world"
   - "I've definitely been in worse situations"

-- a fact that about relative or relational status
+- a fact that about relative or relational status (gaining speed)
   - "I've always found my way out of these types of situations"
   - "maybe I can just try for a little bit better"
-  - "not everyone thinks I'm stupid"
+  - "not everyone thinks I'm stupid/ugly"
+  - "some people think I'm smart/pretty"

-- a loosely related true fact about the subject.
+- a loosely related true fact about the subject (pivot)
   - "lots of people like me"
   - "I am a creative person"
+  - "I've got great boobs"
   - "I've [probably] got hidden talent ready to be discovered"
   - "I can do anything I put my mind to"